polterguy/phosphorusfive/plugins/p5.io/README.md

 If the file already exists, it will be overwritten.

-Whatever argument you pass into the *[src]* node, will somehow be converted into a text string, or a single binary piece of blob, and flushed into the given file, passed in as the value of *[save-file]*.
+Whatever argument you pass into the *[src]* node, will somehow be converted into a text string, or a single binary piece of blob, and flushed into the given file, passed in as the value of *[p5.io.file.save]*.
 This allows you to create a new file, or overwrite an existing file.
 You can also use expression in your *[src]*, such as the following is an example of.

 ```